insha1234/GUIDEERA/Readme.md

-Sure!
-Here's a sample README file for your project:

----

 # Guideera

 Guideera is a comprehensive educational website designed to provide textbooks for all subjects from classes 1 to 8.
 In addition to textbooks, Guideera offers roadmaps for various educational streams such as PCM, PCB, Humanities, etc. The platform also provides tuition services for rural students.